 Keith Richards’ Hands

-Insured For: $1.6 million
+Insured for: $1.6 million

-When you’re the lead guitarist of the one of the best-selling musical acts of all time, you’ve got to take care of yourself — or at least, take care of one part of yourself.
+When you’re the lead guitarist of one of the best-selling musical acts of all time, you’ve got to take care of yourself — or at least, take care of one part of yourself.